How to Request a Special Education Evaluation in Colorado

 The Colorado Evaluation Timeline

-If the district agrees to evaluate, you then sign consent for the evaluation to proceed.
+If the AU agrees to evaluate, you then sign consent for the evaluation to proceed.

-From the date you sign consent, the district has 60 calendar days to complete the evaluation.
-This is Colorado's statutory timeline under ECEA — it applies regardless of whether school is in session during that period.
+From the date the AU receives written consent, the AU has 60 calendar days to complete the evaluation.
+The clock pauses only for school vacations exceeding five consecutive school days.
+This is Colorado's statutory timeline under ECEA.

-After the evaluation is complete, the district has an additional 30 calendar days to hold the initial IEP meeting and finalize the IEP, if eligibility is determined.
+After the evaluation is complete and the child is found eligible, the AU has an additional 30 calendar days to hold the initial IEP meeting and finalize the IEP.

-Total maximum timeline from signed consent to initial IEP: 90 calendar days.
+Total timeline from receipt of written consent to the initial IEP: 90 calendar days, subject to the permitted evaluation-clock pause.

 If the District Refuses to Evaluate

-The district can refuse your request — but it must give you a written Prior Written Notice (PWN) explaining:
+The AU can refuse your request — but it must give you a written Prior Written Notice (PWN) explaining:

 A refusal without a written PWN is itself a procedural violation you can report to CDE.

-If the district refuses and you disagree, you have two options:
+If the AU refuses and you disagree, you have two options:

 Option 1: File a state complaint with CDE.
-If the district refused without a proper PWN, or refused without adequate justification, a CDE state complaint is often the fastest route.
-CDE must investigate and respond within 60 days.
+If the AU refused without a proper PWN, or refused without adequate justification, a CDE state complaint is often the fastest route.
+CDE issues a written decision within 60 calendar days, subject to permitted pauses or extensions.
 There is no cost.

 Option 2: Request an Independent Educational Evaluation (IEE).
-If the district evaluated and found your child ineligible (or you disagree with any part of the evaluation they did complete), you can request an IEE at district expense.
-The district must respond within a reasonable time — either agreeing to fund an independent evaluation by an outside evaluator, or filing for due process to defend its own evaluation.
-If the district files for due process and loses, you get the IEE at district expense.
-If the district does not file for due process, it must fund your independent evaluation.
+If the AU evaluated and found your child ineligible (or you disagree with any part of the evaluation it completed), you can request an IEE at public expense.
+Without unnecessary delay, the AU must fund the IEE, provide information about where an IEE may be obtained, or file for due process to defend its own evaluation.

 Free Download